aboutaha12/Luenberger-s-observer/README.md

 Then, we can for each point have access to the mean squared error (for the couples ($x,x_{predicted}$) and ($z=T(x),z_{predicted}$)) and plot an histogram for each component with the logarithmic error in the $x$-axis and the number of points in the $y$-axis.

 ### What you should execute:
+You should execute the scirpt "4-Test_Neural_Networks.py".
+The lines 46-47